skip to Main Content

 Even after becoming followers of Christ, we can continue to live out of our secondary identities.
 What are our secondary identities?
 Anything other than the truth about being a child of God.

 Listen, the cross leveled the ground beneath it.
-There are no longer distinctions beyond the fact that we are all children of God through faith in Christ Jesus.
+There are no longer distinctions beyond the fact that we are all children of God.

 There is neither Jew nor Gentile, neither slave nor free, nor is there male and female, for you are all one in Christ Jesus.
 (Galatians 3:28)